2003 Czech presidential election: Between the second and third ballots

 The presidential term of Václav Havel finished on the 2 February, which meant that legislators had 30 days to elect a successor according to the constitution.
 During the period in which there was no president, the powers of the president were assumed jointly by the Prime Minister Vladimír Špidla and the Speaker of the Chamber of Deputies Lubomír Zaorálek.
-This was the first time the Czech Republic had been without a President.
+This was the first time the Czech Republic had been without a president.

 Opinion polls showed the population strongly supported changing the constitution to allow the direct election of the president by popular vote, with political leaders indicating they would attempt to make this change if a third attempt to elect a president was unsuccessful.
 On the 5 February a popular Czech singer, Karel Gott, indicated he would be interested in standing if direct popular election was introduced.

 Following his defeat in the first round of the second ballot Social Democrat Milos Zeman announced he would not run in a third ballot.
 However the leader of the opposition Civic Democrats, Mirek Topolánek, restated his party's support for Václav Klaus on the 3 February and called for a new election date to be set.
 The Speaker Lubomír Zaorálek said on the 7 February that the third ballot would be held on the 28 February.

 Third ballot

 Since the failed second ballot the 3 parties in the governing coalition, the Social Democrats, Christian Democrats and Freedom Union, had held talks in an attempt to agree on a candidate.
 On the 19 February 2003 the 3 parties nominated Jan Sokol, the Dean of Charles University in Prague, who formerly had for a short time been education minister in a caretaker government.
 Sokol had been unanimously backed by the 63 Social Democratic deputies present at a party meeting earlier and if all the legislators from the governing coalition backed Sokol they would be able to elect him as president.
 By the 25 February a total of 97 legislators from the governing coalition in the Chamber of Deputies signed a declaration to officially nominate Sokol.

 At the third ballot on the 28 February 2003, Václav Klaus led on the first 2 votes against Jan Sokol, but failed to reach the necessary majority, as deputies voted in favour of Klaus, but senators favored Sokol.
 However, on the third vote Klaus won the support of 142 legislators, narrowly achieving the necessary 141 votes to defeat Sokol who won 124 votes, while 14 legislators abstained and one was absent.
-Klaus was sworn in as President on the 8 March.
+Decisive was the support of members of the Communist Party and of a group of rebels from the governing coalition that refused to support Sokol.
+Klaus was sworn in as president on the 8 March.